dockstore/dockstore/_docs/checker-workflows.md

 You can update the default test parameter path and the default descriptor path.
 Run `dockstore checker update --help` for more information.

 Lets update the default descriptor path in our example to a new value.
-`dockstore checker update --entry quay.io/agduncan94/my-md5sum --default-descriptor-path /checker-workflow-wrapping-tool.cwl`
+`dockstore checker update --entry quay.io/natalieeo/md5sum-checker --default-descriptor-path /checker-workflow-wrapping-tool.cwl`

 This will update the default descriptor path for the checker workflow.
-Though in this example, this path is already properly set.
+Although in this example, the path is already properly set.

-Updating versions of a checker workflow is also quite similar to updating versions of a workflow, though with fewer options.
+Updating versions of a checker workflow is also quite similar to updating versions of a workflow, but again, there are fewer options.
 Run `dockstore checker update_version --help` for more information.

-We can update the master version of our example checker workflow to be hidden `dockstore checker update_version --entry quay.io/agduncan94/my-md5sum --name master --hidden true`
+We can update the master version of our example checker workflow to be hidden by running `dockstore checker update_version --entry quay.io/natalieeo/md5sum-checker --name master --hidden true`

 ## Adding/Removing test input parameter files for a version